FoLaJJ/cve/sqlcve.md

 ## describe

 An unrestricted SQL injection attack exists in payroll-management-system in add_deductions.php.
 The parameters that can be controlled are as follows: $bir.
-This function executes the id parameter into the SQL statement without any restrictions.
+This function executes the $bir parameter into the SQL statement without any restrictions.
 A malicious attacker could exploit this vulnerability to obtain sensitive information in the server database.

 **Code analysis**